-Tentative DCHS EPSOs Offering for 2022-2023
+Tentative DCHS EPSOs Offering for 2023-2024

-Advanced Placement (AP) moved location of this info
+Advanced Placement (AP)

 Advanced Placement (AP) [https://apstudents.collegeboard.org/] classes are high school classes in which a student may test for college credit.
 Tests are given in May after coursework completion.
 Scores range from 1-5 and each college has its own rules about which score provides college credit (e.g. - Columbia State may accept a 3 or higher to earn credit for the course, whereas UTK would only accept a 4 or higher).
 Students should challenge themselves to take, and succeed, in an AP class as it is an excellent opportunity to expand your knowledge AND get credit for a college class.